Tamworth Post Office: Description

 The hard street edges of Tamworth's Civic Precinct have been softened with landscaping including large palm trees, one located at the front corner of the Post Office, flower beds, cast iron bollards, pedestrian islands and crossings, and sympathetic "heritage" street lighting.

 Condition

-As at 3 August 2000, the Tamworth Post Office was in very good condition.
+As of 3 August 2000, the Tamworth Post Office was in very good condition.
 There is some archaeological potential.

 Little original internal fabric remains, excepting a few walls and the clock mechanism.
 The exterior is in very good condition and is intact to its original form excepting the sympathetic addition to the west, fronting Fitzroy Street.
 Tamworth Post Office still retains the features which make it culturally significant, including the prominent clock tower, arcaded loggia, stucco wall finish and the cast-iron spiral staircase.

 Modifications and dates

 Historic photographs and plans indicate that the original 1886 building comprised the corner tower, four arched bays west and seven bays to the north of the main body of the building.
 Records report that the clock faces were not installed until later in 1886.

 Extensions were undertaken in 1966 to the Fitzroy Street facade to accommodate a telephone exchange and additional mail box facilities.
 These additions were extensive, but constructed in a sympathetic style and continue the essential architectural elements of the original building.
 The original Peel Street facade and the corner tower appear to remain as originally constructed.

 Extensive internal modifications have occurred over time, including the relocation of the Post Office to the rear addition ground floor and the creation of the isolated commercial premises at the front of the building, possibly during the 1986 alterations.

 Australia Post fitout and colour scheme to the retail area was installed c.
 1990s.